Skip to main content

 The specific terms of a TCP depend upon the nature of the technology, software, data, materials, or services that require protection, and available safeguards.

 Researchers must have a TCP in place before conducting controlled research or engaging with controlled items.
-Additionally, foreign nationals planning to participate in controlled research may be required to obtain an export license before accessing sensitive information or controlled materials.
+Additionally, non-U.S. persons (U.S. citizens, permanent residents, or asylees) may require a license prior to accessing controlled items or information.

 If equipment, technology, or technical data is identified as export controlled, contact UC San Diego Export Control for assistance in creating a TCP or to update an existing TCP.

-If you are not sure if an activity or item is controlled, contact Export Control for assistance.
+If you are not sure if controls are applicable, or know that materials, equipment, software, technology, or technical data are controlled, contact Export Control for assistance.

 Resources/Training: